 The Distribution System Operator is responsible for the service cable and the cut-out.

-8.1.2 Meter Operator Agent Responsibilities
+[MEM]8.1.2 Meter Operator Agent Responsibilities

-The Meter Operator Agent shall install the Meter/s.
+The SVA Meter Operator Agent shall install the Meter/s.

-The conductors between the cut-out and the input terminals of the Meter shall be installed by, and be the responsibility of, the Meter Operator Agent.
+The conductors between the cut-out and the input terminals of the Meter shall be installed by, and be the responsibility of, the SVA Meter Operator Agent.

-The conductors between the Meter’s outgoing terminals and the consumer unit will be part of the SVA Customer’s installation but the responsibility of the Meter Operator Agent for connection.
+The conductors between the Meter’s outgoing terminals and the consumer unit will be part of the SVA Customer’s installation but the responsibility of the SVA Meter Operator Agent for connection.

 8.2 Multi-rate Whole Current Meter – where the SVA Customer’s installation does not directly connect with the installed Meter(s).